You You We, Go Go Go!

 Recovery

-• 1–2 weeks: Swelling and bruising are normal
+• Initial swelling and bruising are normal for 1–2 weeks

 About